lsst/rtn-045/index.rst

 Do not include untested exercises.

-Do not use rhetorical questions in the exercises.
+Do not word the exercises as questions, but rather as instructions or tasks.

 It is best if at least the first exercise includes a hint for the user to know if they've done it correctly.
-For example, "try changing parameter X to be Y, rerunning the notebook up to Section 3.2, and notice that Z is now 5".
+For example, "try changing parameter X to be Y, then rerunning the notebook up to Section 3.2, and notice that Z is now 5".

 .. _format-style-notebooks-pep8: